AntonC9018/Dungeon-Hopper/world/README.md

 As a result, **these algorithms support just one action of one type at a time**.
 That is, with the `GeneralAlgo` it is impossible to program an enemy that e.g. would attack to the left, while spitting out a projectile to the right (it is possible, but hacky), which is also true for the `PlayerAlgo`.

-Another difference is that the `GeneralAlgo` would traverse the chains of the selected action dedicated for non-player entities, while the `PlayerAlgo` would traverse those for the player, the difference between them being that in the non-player case, there is a verification stage, that is, e.g. for attacking, the handler first traverses the `ShouldAttack` chain to figure out whether the entity needs to be attacking in the first place, doing the next possible action if it should not, while the player case all actions, e.g. attacking then digging then moving, will be tried one after the other, the one terminating being the one actually done.
+Another difference is that the `GeneralAlgo` would traverse the chains of the selected action dedicated for non-player entities, while the `PlayerAlgo` would traverse those for the player, the difference between them being that in the non-player case, there is a verification stage, that is, e.g. for attacking, the handler first traverses the `ShouldAttack` chain to figure out whether the entity needs to be attacking in the first place, doing the next possible action if it should not, while in the player case all actions, e.g. attacking then digging then moving, will be tried one after the other, the one terminating being the one actually done.

 The result of this is that the actions resulting in no avail for the player, e.g. attacking empty space, won't be executed, while for non-player entities this must be foreseen.